makerscraft/launch-kit/keynotes/README.md

+Here is an ordered list of all the workshops you can organize, with associated keynote / youtube video.
+Of course, you are not obliged to use them and can create & animate your own ones!

 ## 1 - Technical entrepreneurship

-An technical overview of all the skills, tools and necessary culture to launch a web product.
+A technical overview of all the skills, tools and necessary culture to launch a web product.

 ### Overview